Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF)

 A trust is a relationship which exists where the trustee holds property or assets for the benefit of the beneficiary.
 The trustee can be an individual, group of individuals or a company.
 There can be more than one trustee and there can be more than one beneficiary.

-Generally, all new BT customers will be required to complete the AML/CTF identification requirements.
+Generally, all BT customers will be required to complete the Customer Due Diligence (CDD) requirements.
+This process requires us to:

 • Ensure that our customers are properly identified through documented processes